wkbaran/etf-compare/README.md

    - Add multiple ETFs to see side-by-side comparison
    - Overlapping holdings are highlighted in yellow
    - View overlap statistics at the top

+5. **Edit & Update**
+   - Click on any investment amount or total value to edit inline
+   - Use the 📝 button (appears on hover) to replace ETF holdings data
+   - Original ETF metadata is preserved during holdings replacement

 ## Data Format Examples